 Small dark grey or black particles can occasionally be caused if your pipework is made from lead.
 This is most likely if your house was built before 1970.
 For more information see our Lead and Your Water pages.

-Some of our customers may be experiencing discoloured water as supplies are restored.
 To learn more about discoloured water read our factsheet.View factsheet